rimager/literary-quotes/README.md

-js
+Literary Quotes
 ==

-A collection of Javascript projects using various libraries:
+A showcase of the best literary quotes from my own collection.
+Created with the following Javascript libraries

 * modernizr
 * masonry

-Also using bower to retrieve Libraries and Grunt to minify and move to the dist/js folder.
+Also using bower to retrieve Libraries and Grunt to compile SASS, minify and move to the dist/js folder.